On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints

 \begin{theorem} admits a kernel with $\OO(k^3)$ vertices when $G_f$ is either a cluster graph or a graph with bounded degree. \end{theorem}

-\begin{proof} As $G_f$ admits a vertex cover of size at most $k$, and either $G_f$ is a cluster graph or the maximum degree is bounded by a fixed value $\eta$ the number of number of edges if $G_f$ is $\OO(k^2)$.
-Since $|V_L^f|$ is $\OO(k)$, so is $|V_L|$ from the definition of $V_L$.
-Recall, the marking scheme marks a shortest path of length at most $k$ for every pair of vertices $x, y \in V_L$ and put them in $E_M$.
+\begin{proof} As $G_f$ admits a vertex cover of size at most $k$, and either $G_f$ is a cluster graph or the maximum degree is bounded by a fixed value $\eta$, the number of edges in $G_f$ is $\OO(k^2)$.
+By definition $E_k$ denote the set of vertices of $G_f$ that are not isolated and we added $s$ and $t$ into $V(E_k)$.
+Hence, $|V(E_k)|$ is $\OO(k)$.
+Recall, the marking scheme marks a shortest path of length at most $k$ for every pair of vertices $x, y \in V(E_k)$ and puts them in $E_M$.
 Hence, $|E_M|$ is $\OO(k^3)$.
 Moreover, from Lemma \ref{lemma:vertex-bound-special-forcing-graph}, $I(G, G_f, s, t, k)$ is a \yes-instance if and only if $I(G[E_M], G_f[E_M], s, t, k)$ is a \yes-instance.
-Therefore, {\spfgp} admits a kernel with $\OO(k^3)$ vertices when the forcing graph is either a cluster graph or a graph with bounded degree. \end{proof}
+Therefore, {\spfgp} admits a kernel with $\OO(k^3)$ vertices when the forcing graph is either a cluster graph or a graph with a bounded degree. \end{proof}

-Observe that $2$-ladders or $3$-ladders are all subclasses of graphs of degree at most one and two respectively.
+Observe that $2$-ladders or $3$-ladders are all subclasses of graphs of degree at most one and two, respectively.
 Hence, our result also complements the APX-hardness result of Darmann et al. \cite{darmann2009determining} with the following consequence of the above theorem.

 \begin{corollary} {\rm SPFG} admits a kernel with $\oh (k^3)$ vertices when the forcing graph is a collection of disjoint paths and cycles. \end{corollary}